 - Familiarise yourself with the services available to your student(s) by visiting the Services for You page on the Library website.

-Find out more about permissions needed to include third-party copyright materials in a doctoral thesis
+Copyright and your student's thesis: Find out more about permissions needed to include third-party copyright materials in a research degree thesis

 - The process of seeking permission to use copyrighted content should be considered by your student(s) as early as possible.
 When they submit their thesis to ORO (Open Research Online) they will be required to sign a document to confirm they have obtained all necessary permissions to use any third-party copyrighted content in their work.
 Recommend our Copyright and your Thesis podcast and guide (OU login required) to your student(s), where we provide details of how, when, and why to seek permission to include third-party copyrighted material in a thesis, as well as what to do if your student is pursuing a PhD by published works.
 Direct them to our Copyright and your thesis training sessions, too.

 Read our plagiarism guidance for Postgraduate Researchers

 - There are additional complexities regarding referencing and plagiarism that PGRs may face.
-This plagiarism guide (log-in required) was designed with them in mind.
+This plagiarism guide (OU login required) was designed with them in mind.
 Why not take a look for yourself and encourage your student(s) to work through this guide to test their understanding?

-Ask your student(s) to look out for training workshops offered by Library Research Support Team
+Ask your student(s) to look out for training sessions offered by the Library and Library Research Support Team

-- We offer a range of training across different areas designed to support Postgraduate Researchers.
+- The Library offers a number of training sessions that run periodically and cover topics such as "Reference management tools - an Introduction" and "Smarter searching with library databases".
+The Research Support Team offers a range of training across different areas designed to support Postgraduate Researchers.
 Talk to your student(s) about the training sessions we offer and encourage them to sign up.

 Help your student(s) learn about tools that will help them to manage their references

-- See the Bibliographic management page on the Library website.
+- See the Bibliographic management page on the Library website, and refer them to our tips and tricks guides to Mendeley and EndNote.